ripdajacker/batterypackcalculator/README.md

 A very simple calculator to help you calculate capacity of your lithium ion battery packs.

+Features:

+- Calculate the capacity and voltage of n cells in series/parallel
+- Every calculation is "stored" in the URL and you can bookmark it for future reference
-Written in plain old JavaScript with no dependencies and using PureCSS for the lookz.
+- Written in plain old JavaScript with no dependencies

+The newest version is hosted in GitHub Pages: [https://ripdajacker.github.io/batterypackcalculator/](https://ripdajacker.github.io/batterypackcalculator/).